 Cell cultures (with or without tissue damage induction) are assessed for tissue damage in our lab.
 Methods we currently use are:

-- Microscopy based histochemistry and immunohistochemistry, such as H&E staining or antibody-based staining
+- Microscopy based histochemistry or immunohistochemistry for example H&E staining or Ab-based staining

 - MTT assay